-- What to Measure: - How easily can all people access meetings, materials, and participation opportunities? - Were barriers like language, transportation, or technology addressed? - Indicators: - Use of translation and interpretation services. - Availability of meetings at varied times and locations, both in-person and virtual. - Accessible materials (e.g., plain language, multiple languages, large print, or braille).
+- How easily can all people access meetings, materials, and participation opportunities? - Were barriers like language, transportation, or technology addressed?

+- Use of translation and interpretation services. - Availability of meetings at varied times and locations, both in-person and virtual. - Accessible materials (e.g., plain language, multiple languages, large print, or braille).